garrypolley/python3-django-postgres-docker-compose/readme.md

 # Python3 Django Docker Postgres

 This is a simple pre-setup of Django, Docker, Docker Compose, and Postgres running together.
+This is mostly so I can copy paste the container and docker-compose file and have a running app on Windows/Linux without hassle.

+Note you'll want to rename/change the `./code` directory and the reference in the docker-compose for your app.

 The `./code` directory is removed.
 If you want to test this works then follow the docs here: https://docs.docker.com/compose/django/